harrylerman/efoyscripts/README.md

 Finds the EFOY via the USB product ID (pid) and vendor ID (vid) of the USB-serial adapter, so if changing the adapter have to change those parameters.

 Each line of the logfile consists of the Unix epoch time (ctime), human-readable date and time, and then the output of the 'SFC' command.
-From the EFOY interface user manual (pg.
-36), the output of this command includes "a largely unformatted string" of the following parameters:
+From the EFOY interface user manual (pgs.
+22 and 36), the output of this command includes "a largely unformatted string" of the following parameters:

 	'SFC': this is the command itself.